 Bachelor of Arts

 Students should begin the major (or minor) with two courses, taken in sequence—Foundations of Sociology and Social Research Methods.
 At the same time, we encourage majors to take Social Psychology and a lower division elective.
-These four courses will prepare you to move into the upper division's required core and elective courses, of which you must take a minimum of six.
+These four courses will prepare students to move into the upper division's required core and elective courses, of which students must take a minimum of six.

-Your final course, required of all seniors in their spring semester, is our Capstone Seminar, in which you will reflect on how sociology has enabled you thus far, and look ahead to what your sociological imagination has prepared you for, as you graduate from our program and Pacific.
+The final course, required of all seniors in their spring semester, is our Capstone Seminar, in which students reflect on how sociology has enabled them thus far, and look ahead to what their sociological imagination has prepared them for, as they graduate from our program and Pacific.

 Use the links to the left to learn more about our curriculum and courses.

 (Please see the latest General Catalog for current degree requirements.)